254In61/cpp-socket-programming/README.md

 - Jenkins is used for the CI/CD process
 - **Unittesting of classes and functions is yet to be developed.
 - Unittest-server build starts first.
+- ** server has to be started and left in up state for the next steps to work. currently running it with a shell script from home directory **
 - Unittest-client build comes second after unittest-server succeeds.
 - end-to-end integration-testing is done using ansible playbook, site.yml where client code is run from docker containers to simulate different clients communicating with server.